RyanBusby/QC-Classification/README.md

 9. For each row, determine which cluster it has the most non null entries in, and drop that row from every other cluster.

 10. Fill any remaining null values for each cluster.

+From each cluster, principal component analysis was preformed (singular value decomposition).
+As the number of components was iterated through, isolation forest, one class svm, and a decision tree was fit to the data and scored using Matthew's Correlation Coefficient with cross-validation.
+For each cluster, the combination of number of components and model type with the highest MCC is the chosen model for that cluster.

+The models are saved in models/models, the matrix decomposition models are saved in models/pca

+run.py file will prompt a user to enter measurements, and from there the data point will be decomposed into principal components and then the appropriate model predicts pass or fail.